The "Trumpification" of the GOP's Jan. 6 pardon push

 "I can tell you that I will pardon every peaceful protester from January 6 on my first day in office, because that's what it means to stand for one standard of the rule of law in this country," Ramaswamy recently said during an event in Iowa.

-Florida Gov. Ron DeSantis, one of Trump's chief presidential primary rivals, is pushing the idea that Trump didn't do enough before leaving office to help those who stormed the Capitol and has shown support for wide pardons of people at the Capitol on Jan.
-6 who were charged for any non-violent acts, suggesting people can apply for pardons and clemency.
+Florida Gov. Ron DeSantis, one of Trump's chief presidential primary rivals, is pushing the idea that Trump didn't do enough before leaving office to help those who stormed the Capitol.
+He has shown support for pardoning many of those facing Jan.
+6 charges for non-violent acts and has suggested people can apply for pardons and clemency.

 Once viewed as a potential heir to the political base built by the former president, DeSantis has struggled to get out of Trump's shadow in the 2024 race.